keras-team/keras-io/templates/api/keras_nlp/models/index.md

 {{backbone_presets_table}}

-**Disclaimer**: The links provided will lead to the model card or to the official README, if no model card has been provided by the author.
+**Note**: The links provided will lead to the model card or to the official README, if no model card has been provided by the author.

 ## Classification presets